 III.
-MAT 253 Introduction to Mathematical Probability and Statistics or MAT 381 Introduction to Numerical Methods Those students wishing to be licensed to teach mathematics should follow the current Secondary Mathematics Status Sheet when selecting mathematics courses.
+MAT 353 Introduction to Mathematical Probability and Statistics or MAT 381 Introduction to Numerical Methods Those students wishing to be licensed to teach mathematics should follow the current Secondary Mathematics Status Sheet when selecting mathematics courses.

-A minor must be taken as specified in a related field.
+3. A minor or second major must be taken as specified in a related field.